Mitt Romney Will Vote to Convict Trump: ‘Appalling Abuse of Public Trust’

 Sen. Mitt Romney (R-UT) announced on Wednesday that he will vote to convict President Trump of one charge, abuse of power, distinguishing himself as the first Republican to support removing the president from office.

-He said from the Senate floor that Trump is “guilty of an appalling abuse of public trust.”
+In an emotional address on the Senate floor, Romney said Trump is “guilty of an appalling abuse of public trust” and that he made his decision out of an “inescapable conviction that my oath before God demanded it.”

-“I think the case was made,” Romney told The New York Times earlier on Wednesday morning.
+He called Trump’s actions “a flagrant assault under electoral rights, our national security, and our fundamental values.
+Corrupting an election to keep one’s self in office is perhaps the most abusive and destructive violation of one’s oath of office that I can imagine.”

+Romney delivered his address to a mostly empty Senate chamber.
+A few of his Democratic colleagues, including Sen. Brian Schatz (HI) and Sen. Chris Murphy (CT), stayed to listen to his remarks.
+As the Utah senator excoriated the president and talked about his duty to his oath, it sunk in for them that Romney might actually vote to convict.
+Schatz dabbed his eyes with a tissue; Murphy’s jaw dropped.
+The lone Republican watching, Sen. Roger Wicker of Mississippi, got up and left midway through Romney’s remarks.

 The Senate is expected to acquit Trump on both impeachment charges in a vote on Wednesday afternoon.